Kerrisdale

 Kerrisdale is a neighbourhood in the city of Vancouver, British Columbia, Canada.

 Kerrisdale is a neighbourhood located in Vancouver's west side.
 It features a mix of newer houses and older bungalows as well as various low and mid-rise rental and condo apartment buildings in its northern section.
-The neighbourhood is an ethnic mix of Caucasian and Asian Canadians.
+The neighbourhood is a racial mix of European and East Asian Canadians.
 It features a shopping district running generally along West 41st Avenue between Larch and Maple Streets and West Boulevard between 37th and 49th Avenues.
 Although the city officially defines Kerrisdale as being south of 41st Ave (north of 41st is called Arbutus Ridge), the majority of the area's residents consider the area's boundaries to be West 33rd Avenue to the north, Granville Street to the east, West 57th Avenue to the south, and Blenheim Street to the west.
 The northern part of Marpole is also generally thought of as part of Kerrisdale, thus some refer to the area as Kerrisdale-Marpole.
 The southwestern part of Kerrisdale is known as Southlands, due to its location in relation to the city.
 Southlands is known for its horse stables and rural feel and is located on the floodplain of the North Arm of the Fraser River.